-We first aired this story on February 10, 2016.
-Since then, Subhi Nahas has founded a non-profit called Spectra, that aims to support LGBTQ people in North Africa and the Middle East.
+He shared his story with KALW's Eli Wirtschafter in February 2016.
+Since then, Nahas founded a non-profit called Spectra, that aims to support LGBTQ people in North Africa and the Middle East.
 He no longer works for ORAM.

 Dangers at home